Need help finding where your passport was issued?

 But don’t worry—

-In this article, we’ll explain the meaning of passport place of issue and where to find it.
+In this article, we’ll explain the meaning of the passport issuing place and how to find the place of issue on a US passport

 Get a compliant passport photo in 3 minutes with PhotoAiD’s passport photo maker.